session-replay-tools/tcpcopy/README.md

 ###1.
 Capture Interface
 *tcpcopy* utilizes raw socket input interface by default to capture packets at the network layer on the online server.
 The system kernel may lose some packets when the system is busy.

 If you configure *tcpcopy* with "--pcap-capture", then *tcpcopy* could capture packets at the data link layer and could also filter packets in the kernel.
-With PF_RING, *tcpcopy* would lose less packets when pcap capturing.
+With PF_RING, *tcpcopy* would lose less packets when using pcap capturing.

-Maybe the best way to capturing requests is using switch to mirror ingress packets to divide the huge traffic to several machines.
+Maybe the best way to capture requests is to mirror ingress packets by switch and then divide the huge traffic to several machines by load balancer.

 ###2.
 Sending Interface
 *tcpcopy* utilizes raw socket output interface by default to send packets at the network layer to a target server.